wcgordon1/lamplighter/manuscript/active/ch2_Stacks_and_Strays.md

 Ivy studied the map, trying to memorize the pattern.
 Her street was there, a neat row of circles marching from the harbor up toward the market ward.
 Number 47 sat at the corner where June's rowhouse stood, marked with a small notation in Ms. Kestrel's precise handwriting: "Stable - J.M. maint."

 The map was more detailed than she'd first realized.
 Some of the circles were filled in solid, others were just outlines.
-A few had small symbols beside them—stars, triangles, what looked like tiny question marks.
+A few had small symbols beside them: stars, triangles, what looked like tiny question marks.
 Red ink traced lines between certain clusters of lights, creating a secondary pattern that had nothing to do with the actual street layout.

 "The symbols," Ivy said.
 "What do they mean?"